-If you want to see the Rvier Walk from a different vantage point, try a boat tour.
+If you want to see the River Walk from a different vantage point, try a boat tour.
 These 35-minute tours, offered by Rio San Antonio Cruises, take visitors on a leisurely ride down the winding river.
 Tickets cost $8.25 for adults and $2 for children.
 Many say the boat rides are a must.
-"Guides are knowledgeable and have a sense of humor," said one TripAdvisor user, adding it's "[f]un afterwards to walk along the paths and look more closely at what you saw from the boats."
 You could also opt to catch a Rio Taxi, which costs a bit less and makes continuous stops along the river.

 The River Walk stretches from downtown San Antonio north to Alamo Heights, with plenty of parking and quite a few bus stops nearby.
 For more information, including a calendar of events and a directory of stores and restuarants, visit the River Walk website.

 More Best Things To Do in San Antonio